Comparable Company Analysis

 - The most expected valuation for Box Inc using Relative Valuation is $21.40 (expected)

-The most important element of Comparable analysis is to identify the right set of comparable.
-Comparing the value of apple to oranges does not make any sense here.
-It is important to conduct a preliminary study on comparable companies, and it generally involves these 3 steps –
+Comparable analysis's most important element is identifying the right set of comparables.
+Comparing the value of apples to oranges does not make any sense here.
+It is important to conduct a preliminary study on comparable company analysis for private companies and public companies, and it generally involves these three steps –

 a) Identifying the industry